gabrieldilano/Maternal-Risk-Assessment-Using-XGBoost/README.md

 - Provides a **REST API** for maternal risk prediction.

 ### **2. Next.js Frontend**
-- A modern web application for user input and risk level visualization.
+- A modern web application for user input and risk level display

 ## **Features**